kashumi-m/AICodeGensPrivacy/README.md

 # Privacy-Preserving-AI-Code-Gens-Replication-Package-Madampe-et-al.
-This is the replication package of the IEEE Software article "Should we use AI to generate privacy-preserving code?" | Kashumi Madampe; John Grundy; Nalin Arachchilage
+Kashumi Madampe; John Grundy; Nalin Arachchilage

 This repository contains, the survey questionnaire relevant to this study and the quantitative findings.